 - Students will be asked to stand up at the podium in a classroom where they will give their three-minute speech without a microphone.

-- Student's speeches will be timed and they will be warned with a bell at two-minute and two-minute thirty-seconds marks.
-Students will be stopped at three-minute mark.
+- Student speeches will be timed, and they will be warned with a bell at two-minute and two-minute thirty-seconds marks.
+Students will be stopped at the three-minute mark.

-- After student's speech is over, judges will ask several questions over six-seven minutes.
-The students must understand and respond the questions.
-Student's responses to the questions will influence their ratings.
+- After the student's speech is over, judges will ask several questions over six to seven minutes.
+The students must understand and respond to the questions, and their responses will influence their ratings.

-- Other participants will NOT be allowed into the room during judging session of an individual student.
-In the judging room, only one student (which is judged at the time), judges and Genius staffs are allowed to be present.
+- Other participants will NOT be allowed into the room during an individual student's judging session.
+Only one student (who is judged at the time), judges, and GENIUS staff are allowed to be present in the judging room.

 - Supervisors are NOT allowed in the judging room during judging sessions.

-- Read Finalist guide under rules for more information.
+- Read the Finalist guide under rules for more information.

 GENIUS Speech | Judging Criteria